 How is a vacation rental different from a hotel?

 Some of the differences between vacation rentals and hotel rooms are significant, while others are relatively minor.
 In general, hotel rooms are much smaller than holiday rentals at the same price point.
-Our house works out to approximately €180 per night during peak season, which is comparable to the price of a room with two double beds in a three-star hotel in the area.
+Our house rental price in the high season is comparable to the price of a room with two double beds in a three-star hotel in the area.
 In the hotel, both the beds would be in the same room, likely less than 1 meter from one another, and aside from a bathroom there would be very little additional private space.
 In our house, there are two separate bedrooms (each with en-suite bathrooms) as well as a fully-equipped kitchen, large salon/living room, and a third bathroom.
 (Click here to see floor plans of the house.)
 In a hotel, outdoor space is shared with all other guests, whereas our balcony, garden and patio is all yours for the duration of your stay.
-We also include amenities such as wireless internet, English-speaking satellite TV, and free telephone calls to land lines in Europe and North America, which may not be available at a local hotel.
+We also include amenities which may not be available at a local hotel.

 Of course, a hotel also has some features that a holiday rental does not typically have.
 At our house, there is no room service to provide meals or clear your dishes at the end of a meal (though there is a dishwasher and detergent is provided).
 We do not provide daily housekeeping services.
 If you are staying for several weeks, we are happy to arrange for a mid-stay tidy-up to change your linens and provide you with fresh towels at no extra cost.
 In between, however, the house is self-catering, which means that you are responsible for laundering sheets and towels if you want them changed more frequently.
 We do provide laundry detergent and fabric softener, so the only cost to you is the time it takes to load and unload the machines, and you can also use the facilities to wash your clothes, which means you have the option of carrying fewer/lighter suitcases on your trip.